Your surgery will be at Epworth Hospital, Richmond.

 Occasionally I will ask a physician to become involved in a patient’s management.
-In these circumstances you would receive a separate account from the physician.
+This is usually if you are having a knee replacement.
+In these circumstances you will receive a separate account from the physician.

 All surgery carries the risk of complications.
 These include general complications of surgery as well as specific complications of the particular procedure.

-General complications include infection, bleeding and bruising, and venous thrombosis (blood clots in the legs).
+General complications include infection, bleeding and bruising, and deep vein thrombosis (blood clot in a vein in the leg).
 Precautions are taken routinely to reduce the risk of these complications.
 Despite this, they will occasionally occur, and may require readmission to hospital which would of course involve additional costs.